shdown/luastatus/plugins/inotify/README.rst

 =======
 * ``watch``: table

-  A table in which keys are the paths to watch and values are the tables with event names, for example, ``{["/home/user"] = {"create", "delete", "move"}}`` (see the `Events and flag names`_ section).
+  A table in which keys are the paths to watch and values are the tables with even names, for example, ``{["/home/user"] = {"create", "delete", "move"}}`` (see the `Events and flag names`_ section).